KentiCopilot

 The official Kentico MCP servers expose Xperience by Kentico functionality to AI assistants.
 They are compatible with other 3rd-party MCP servers, so you can extend current functionalities with your own custom servers or integrate other tools in your development workflow.

-Is KentiCopilot a prompt or an instruction?
+Is KentiCopilot a skill or a plugin?

 • System prompts to give AI assistants context about Xperience by Kentico architecture and best practices.